Postage stamps and postal history of Finland: Early history: background

 When Alexander III ascended the throne in 1881, a process of making Finland a more integrated part of the empire started—many attacks were made in the Russian public on the special rights of the Finnish people and efforts were undertaken to abolish these special rights granted to them, and by many small steps this led to the Russification of the Finnish Post.

+Finland issued its first own stamps on October 1, 1917, two months before declaring independence.

 Personalised stamps

 The Finnish Post Office now offers a service by which the purchaser of postage stamps can have their own chosen image personalized onto the face of a postage stamp.
 The user uploads the image to the post office web site and pays a fee over and above the price of a normal postage stamp.